Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 The Hand of Midas (see image), a stone hand apparently broken off a big statue that turns Lara to gold, one body part at a time, if you stand on it.
 By the sound effects, she dies of suffocation just before her head is transformed.
 You need to use the hand to solve a puzzle.
 Original-to-Video Game Remakecomparison.

-Some decorative objects in the levels were 2D sprites rather than being rendered in 3D.
+Some decorative objects in the levels were billboarded 2D sprites rather than 3D models.
 Meaning that when Lara moved, they would appear to spin around to face her.
-One especially jarring instance of this was a sprite of a mummified corpse seen in the first level.
+One especially jarring instance of this was a sprite of a mummified corpse seen in the Tomb of Qualopec.

 The huge drop in the final two levels which gives poor Lara time to scream three times before falling to her doom.
-Oh yes, and the floor is made of solidified lava that causes Lara's corpse to burst into flames as soon as she hits it.
+Oh yes, and the floor is made of magma that causes Lara's corpse to burst into flames as soon as she hits it.

 The oversized rats that usually manage to sneak up on Lara are unnerving.
 They have a hideous screech and an unpleasantly wet 'n crunchy sound effect when you kill them.